canonical/kafka-k8s-operator/docs/how-to/troubleshooting.md

 Scaling a Charmed Apache Kafka cluster does not automatically rebalance existing topics and partitions.
 Rebalancing must be performed manually—before scaling in or after scaling out.
 ```

-See the [Partition reassignment](how-to-partitions-reassignment) section of the How to manage units guide for details on how to rebalance Apache Kafka partitions between units.
+See the [Partition reassignment](how-to-partitions-reassignment) section of the How-to manage units guide for details on how to rebalance Apache Kafka partitions between units.

 ## Run out of disk space